isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Choir.md

 </ul>
 <p>Join us in Xinmin Chorale where we get to indulge in our love for singing
 and relish every moment when we are on stage!</p>
+<p>Join us in <strong>Xinmin Chorale</strong>, where we celebrate our love
+for singing, grow as a family, and relish every moment on stage together.
+Whether it’s through laughter in practice, harmony in song, or the joy of performance — our voices come together as one.</p>
 <h4><strong>Teachers-in-charge</strong></h4>
 <ul data-tight="true" class="tight">
 <li>